MPRG Biosocial | Biology, Social Disparities, and Development

 The Max Planck Research Group Biosocial – Biology, Social Disparities, and Development is motivated by four broad questions:

-- What are the behavioral cascades through which genetic differences between children get out of the skin?
+- What are the behavioral cascades through which genetic differences between children affect life course outcomes?

 - How does parenting affect child health and educational performance, controlling for genetic inheritance?

-- How do systems of social inequality impose constraints on the phenotypic expression of genetic differences between people?
+- How does social inequality impose constraints on the expression of genetic differences between people?

-We leverage recent genomic innovations, including polygenic and epigenetic methods, in longitudinal cohorts and randomized trials to advance our understanding of the intergenerational transmission of social inequality.
+We leverage recent genomic innovations, including polygenic and epigenetic methods, in longitudinal population cohorts and randomized trials to advance our understanding of the intergenerational transmission of social inequality.
 The goal of this research is to reduce the effects of social inequality on child and adolescent well-being by identifying environmental factors that promote more equitable outcomes.
-Our research commenced in May 2022.
+Our research commenced in August 2022 and is financially supported by the Max Planck Society, an R01 award by the National Insitutes of Health, the EU Horizon European Social Science Genetics Network, and the Jacobs Foundation.